Cancer Research UK logo.

 Survival statistics for acute lymphoblastic leukaemia (ALL)

-There are no UK-wide statistics available for ALL survival.
-Statistics for people diagnosed with ALL are available for England.
+There are statistics available for ALL survival in England.
+But there are no UK-wide statistics for people with ALL that also include Scotland, Wales and Northern Ireland.
 The figures for 1 year survival are for people diagnosed between 2018 and 2020.
 The figures for 5 year survival are for people diagnosed between 2014 and 2016.

 Generally for all people with ALL in England: